 ISPA has a long history of working closely with other industry bodies and Internet bodies.
 By partnering with these organisations, ISPA is better able to deliver on its mandate to represent its members’ interests.

 INX-ZA is an autonomous division of ISPA, and operates the only completely community-run Internet exchange points in South Africa, namely the Johannesburg Internet exchange (JINX), Cape Town Internet Exchange (CINX) and Durban Internet Exchange (DINX).

-Established in 2010, the FTTH Council Africa is an independent, not for profit organization and active member of the Fibre Council Global Alliance (FCGA) alongside the FTTH Council Europe, Asia Pacific, North America, Middle East and North Africa.
-The work of the individual FTTH Councils are funded through member contributions, and the FCGA has more than 550 member companies who share a common goal: the acceleration of Fibre to the Home adoption.
+Established in 2010, the FTTX Council Africa is an independent, not for profit organization and active member of the Fibre Council Global Alliance (FCGA) alongside the FTTX Council Europe, Asia Pacific, North America, Middle East and North Africa.
+The work of the individual FTTX Councils are funded through member contributions, and the FCGA has more than 550 member companies who share a common goal: the acceleration of Fibre to the Home adoption.

 The South African Banking Risk Information Centre (SABRIC) is a non-profit company formed by South Africa’s banks to combat organised bank-related crimes.
 SABRIC aims to be Africa’s trusted financial crime risk information centre leveraging on strategic partnerships.
 ISPA and SABRIC collaborate on cybersecurity initiatives.

 WAPA was established in 2006 and is a non-profit body acting as a collective voice for independent wireless operators in South Africa.
 WAPA’s primary objective is to ensure the sustainability of the wireless access services market.
 WAPA has many members in common with ISPA.